pypa/packaging.python.org/source/key_projects.rst

 Hatch is a unified command-line tool meant to conveniently manage dependencies and environment isolation for Python developers.
 Python package developers use Hatch to configure, version, specify dependencies for, and publish packages to PyPI.
-Under the hood, it uses :ref:`twine` to upload packages to PyPI, and :ref:`pip` to download and install packages.
+It's plugin system allows for easily extending functionality.

 .. _multibuild: